 The ideal amount of study time is be about 150-300 hours over 3-6 months.
 This range allows you to devote yourself to your LSAT prep, learn from your mistakes, gain the skills you’ll need to succeed on the test, and maintain the test-taking endurance that’s required to survive test day.

 Of course, you can modify your study timeline based on the number of hours you can commit per week—for example, if you can only study for 5 hours per week, you may need to add more weeks on to your total schedule.
 But in general, condensing your study plan can increase your motivation, since there’s more reason to get serious about studying when you know the deadline is approaching.
 Furthermore, it’ll be easier to keep sight of your goals when there’s an end in sight.

 The time periods we give here assume that you’ll be studying for about 10-15 hours per week.
 That might seem like a lot of time to add to your already demanding schedule, but it’s necessary to get a great LSAT score.

 All that said, deciding how long you should be studying for the LSAT depends on your personal schedule and study habits.
 Below, we’ll take a look at a few options for what the ideal LSAT study plan for you could look like!
 Before we get into that, though, let’s take a look at how to get your LSAT study plan off the ground.

 How do I start studying for the LSAT?

 Before you start studying for the LSAT, make sure you have a good understanding of LSAT basics, including what’s on the test, question formats, and what the test day experience looks like.
-Depending on when you’re taking the test, this could include a brief review of the LSAT-Flex, the at-home version of the LSAT introduced in 2020.
+Depending on when you’re taking the test, this could include a brief review of the remote LSAT, the at-home version of the LSAT currently in use through June 2022.

 Then, download Magoosh’s free online LSAT study guide PDF to help guide your work, no matter how long you plan on studying for the LSAT!